There are varying opinions on the worth of implementing a Reward and Recognition (R&R) program.

-However, reward and recognition play an important role and if you don’t do it, you could be considered to be lacking emotional intelligence, ungrateful or out of touch.
-However, many managers choose to not do so as either:
+However, R&Rs play an important role and if you don’t do it, you could be considered to be lacking emotional intelligence, ungrateful or out of touch.

 - Formal R&R: awards, certificates, plaques, bonus, points, movie tickets, vouchers, etc.

-- Informal R&R: Saying thank you, showing gratitude, etc.
+- Informal R&R: Saying thank you both one-on-one and publically, showing gratitude, etc.

-If you have no budget, informal R&R such as saying thank you is a start.
-Reading out achievements in front of the rest of the team provides excellent recognition, and also promotes sharing and best practice among the team.
+If you have no budget, informal R&R such as saying thank you is a good start.
+Reading out achievements in front of the rest of the team provides excellent recognition, and helps to boost confidence.
+Just ensure it is authentic and timely.

-It is also important to understand the difference between recognition for an achievement, versus appreciation for effort for someone even if they did not perhaps achieve the desired results.
-Both are noteworthy and in need of recognition.
+It is also important to understand the difference between recognition for an achievement, versus appreciation for effort for someone, even if they did not perhaps achieve the desired results.
+Both are noteworthy and in need of acknowledgement.

-It is crucial to also align reward and recognition with whatever you are trying to achieve in your business results of behaviour / culture change.
-If employees are being rewarded for things that don’t drive the right results or right behaviours, people will question why.
-If you are trying to drive a behavioural or cultural change, then recognise those who show the right behaviours to promote them as a positive role model.
+It is crucial to also align reward and recognition with whatever you are trying to achieve in your business results of behaviour or culture change.
+For example, if you are trying to drive a behavioural change, then recognise those who show the right behaviours to promote them as a positive role model.

 With over 26 years’ experience in roles across Finance and Administration and HR, Alan has amassed extensive experience in managing people and teams in large multi-national organisation environments.
 As an accomplished HR professional, Alan has expertise across the full human resources function including designing and embedding major workplace cultural change, performance management, change management, talent acquisition and retention, succession planning and employee engagement programs.
-Alan facilitates iHR Australia’s Front Line Manager & Anti Discrimination, Bullying and Harassment workshops.
+Alan facilitates iHR Australia’s Leadership & Anti-Discrimination, Bullying and Harassment workshops.